OJB-Quantum/Quantum-Native-Magnetism/README.md

 Other notes:
 - Solving the standard LLG equation by itself cannot predict the Curie temperature.
 - MuMax adapted with Python (optionally in Google Colab) can be used to solve the stochastic LLG for predicting Curie temperature and other temperature dependent dynamics, but it cannot solve the LLB equation.
-- To solve the LLB equation for magnetic modeling can be performed in Python, and if written carefully, can also mapped to quantum gates in a library such as Qiskit to run on a backend.
+- To solve the LLB equation for magnetic modeling can be performed in Python, and if written carefully, can also mapped to quantum gates in a library such as Qiskit to run on a backend of interest.

 ---